 Campbell Scientific manufactures dataloggers, data acquisition systems, and measurement and control products used worldwide in research and industry.
 Their instrumentation is known for its flexibility, precision measurements, and dependability – even in harsh, remote environments.

-Meteorological data is used to predict potential electrical generation from solar and wind resources.
+- Provides the data used to predict potential power generation from renewable energy sites